 No, the school should produce their own risk assessment but we have developed a set of safety guidance notes to help this process.

-Please contact us by using the general enquiry form and we will send you our Visitor Risk Assessment and Safety Guidance Notes for the reserve you are considering visiting.
+You can contact us online and we will send you our Visitor Risk Assessment and Safety Guidance Notes for the reserve you are considering visiting.